ginic/multipa/README.md

 We aim to include more languages to take into account linguistic diversity.

 ## Installation
-Use a virtual environment, such as anaconda, with python 3.10.
+Use a virtual environment, such as anaconda, with python 3.9.
 It's also a good idea to upgrade pip before you start: `pip install --upgrade pip`.
 Install pytorch dependencies first: `pip install torch==1.11.0 torchvision==0.12.0 torchaudio==0.11.0`
 Then install remaining requirements: `pip install .`.
-You can run `pip install -e .[dev,test]` for the developer set up.
+You can run `pip install -e .[dev,test]` for the developer set up, after which the best way to check that the installation worked is to run unit tests with `pytest`.
+You will also need to download the unidic dictionary with `python -m unidic download` (in the same python environment as you installation).

+For convenience, scripts for setup and installation are provided in `scripts/setup.sh` (local or personal computer) and `scripts/setup_slurm.sh` (Slurm compute cluster).

 ## How to run
+⚠️ *Warning*: This section is out of data.
+*TODO*: Update processing and training instructions with new subcommands for each dataset

 First, run `pip install .` to install this package and required libraries.

 You need to convert the transcription in the CommonVoice dataset into IPA before training a model.